 In consideration of these provisions, members of the bargaining unit shall not be required to perform their assigned campus-based duties during the Sea Term.

-For members of the faculty at the Massachusetts Maritime Academy the academic year shall be the period described in Section D(1) of Article I; provided, however, that whenever during the term of this Agreement the annual Sea Term is conducted during the period of the academic year, the President of the Academy may extend the academic year to include the fifteenth (15th) working day following May 31st, but excluding therefrom so much of the time allotted for the annual Sea Term as falls within such period.
+For members of the faculty at the Massachusetts Maritime Academy the academic year shall be the period described in Section D(1) of Article I; provided, however, that whenever the annual Sea Term is held during the academic year, generally during the months of January and February, the academic year shall conclude the third week in June, but should not extend beyond June 30.

 Military Customs and Obligations